sunhaotong0605/SPP_FMRESAC/README.md

 sample2,0
 ...
 ```
 Note: The sample name in csv should not contain a suffix.
-The usage of other parameters is the same as when using the model for Prediction.
+The usage of other parameters is the same as when using the model for prediction.

 The input path can contain one or multiple FASTA files (samples).
 In addition to the inference output, the output also includes the Model_weights folder.
 #### Docker